dfinity/portal/docs/developer-docs/integrations/internet-identity/integrate-identity.md

 # Internet Identity integration

 ## Overview
-This guide shows an example of to integrate Internet Identity into an application by using a simple 'Who am I?' backend canister and a frontend UI that returns the Internet Identity principal of the user who calls the backend's `whoami` method.
+This guide shows an example of how to integrate Internet Identity into an application by using a simple 'Who am I?' backend canister and a frontend UI that returns the Internet Identity principal of the user who calls the backend's `whoami` method.

 This project uses the **pullable** version of the Internet identity canister.
 A pullable canister is a canister that provides a public service at a static canister ID.
 To learn more about pullable canisters, please see the documentation [here](/docs/current/developer-docs/setup/pulling-canister-dependencies).